KatelynFaulkner/rsa-ans-workflow/README.md

 )
 ```

-Install and load "remote" package and install and load "rWCVPdata" package from GitHub:
+Install and load "remotes" package and install and load "rWCVPdata" package from GitHub:

 ```{r}
 remotes.check<-"remotes" %in% rownames(installed.packages())